LMNYX/ElvexSocial/README.md

 * Python 3.7
 * SQLite3

+## This branch is deprecated
+This branch is deprecated. **Don't use it**.
+SQLite3 creates massive problems, also as my code do.
+Use @rewrite branch.

 ## Usage
 To start server use: `elvex.py`, to startup the administration console use `elvex.py debugger`.